-- You must be a United States citizen or a permanent resident of the U.S. International students are not eligible for aid. - You generally must carry at least six credits per semester (or three credits in the summer).
+- You must be a United States citizen or a permanent resident of the U.S. (International students are not eligible for aid.) - You generally must carry at least six credits per semester (or three credits in the summer).
 Exceptions may be made to this six-credit rule for Pell Grant funding.
-Contact the campus Student Services Office or the central Financial Aid Office for details. - You must demonstrate financial need.
-There are some exceptions to this general rule.
-See the next section on types of aid for more details. - You must not have defaulted on any educational loan or owe a repayment on any previous federal grant provided you by any post-secondary institution. - You must maintain satisfactory academic progress as outlined later in this section. - If you already have a baccalaureate degree, you are not eligible for grant funds.
-However, you may be eligible for loans or the work-study program if you are enrolled in a second degree program.
+Contact the campus Student Services Office or the central Financial Aid Office for details. - You must demonstrate financial need for most types of aid.
+There are some exceptions to this rule.
+See the next section on types of aid for more details. - You must not have defaulted on any educational loan or owe a repayment on any previous federal grant provided you by any postsecondary institution. - 5.
+You must maintain satisfactory academic progress as outlined later in this section. - If you already have a baccalaureate degree, you are not eligible for grant funds.
+However, you may be eligible for loans or the Work-Study program if you are enrolled in a second degree program.